 Innovation in business can require a culture change, foresight, the willingness to take risks, commitment and persistence to follow it through, even when things get tough.
 Your organisational mindset will determine if you continuously invest in R&D, test new business models or just focus on incremental change.
 Or even worse, maybe do nothing at all.

-I have been involved in designing and developing technology for over a decade, and the change we have seen in that time have been significant; the iPhone, Facebook, Google, NetFlix, etc. We are beginning to see the rise of AI, Robotics, IoT, AR and VR in business.
+I have been involved in designing and developing technology for over a decade, and the change we have seen in that time have been significant; the iPhone, Facebook, Google, NetFlix, etc. We are beginning to see the rise of Artificial Intelligence (AI) is a very large and broad spectrum of technologies which most people would be familiar with through..., Robotics, IoT, AR and VR in business.
 But what really interests me is what is next, what is coming over the next 3-5 years that could impact your business, or even change your entire business model.
 In the end, we need to make the decision: are we going to lead the change and drive the innovation, or are we going to hold on to a hope that everything works out for us.

 Six months ago, I was introduced to OGI, the Organisational Growth Indicator.
 The model established by Dr Richards, in Canada that has now come into Australia.
 At Aerion, we were lucky enough to be one of Australia’s first pilot studies for the OGI.
 It has since been applied in organisations such as ANCA and LendLease.
 The OGI opened up my eyes to the mindsets within Aerion.
 It shone a light on the fact that as an organisation we had a lack of alignment between management and our people.
 Management was going in one direction, while the team was going in another.
 Communication from management to the team was lacking and there was little buy-in to the direction.
 Just knowing this has allowed us to implement simple strategies that have made significant impacts on our business.
 Our team is more engaged; we are working together to continuously improve and drive changes in processes, marketing and even business models.